What can we do for you?

 Signing all Affidavits for use in Ireland

-Administering any Oath / sometimes called “Swearing an Affidavit” or creating a Sworn Affidavit
+Administering any Oath / sometimes called “Swearing an Affidavit”, or being sworn, or to swear, or to affirm.

 - Affidavit of Freedom to Marry – typically a Priest/Church will ask a person for this